 Fluorescence is the tendency of a diamond to emit a (soft) glow when exposed to ultraviolet light (UV light).
 The fluorescence effect is present in over 30% of diamonds and is an important consideration when buying a loose diamond.

 When UV light strikes a diamond with fluorescent properties, the stone emits a glow.
 Most often blue, it can also be shades of green, yellow, white or red.
 Fluorescence can occur in different intensities.
-Gemological laboratories rate the fluorescence of each diamond on a scale from "None" to "Very Strong".
+Gemological laboratories rate diamond fluorescence on a scale from "None" to "Very Strong".
 (Want to speak with a diamond expert?
 Call 866-737-0754 for expert advice on fluorescence.)

 - None, Nil, Negligible